 - Gradually mix the dry ingredients into the wet ingredients until just a few streaks of flour remain visible.

-- Stir in the marshmallows just until incorporated.
+- Stir in the marshmallows and ¼ cup of sprinkles just until incorporated.

-- Roll the dough into 2 inch balls and roll them into the sprinkles.
+- Roll 3-4 tablespoons of dough at a time (the size of a large cookie scoop) into balls and roll them into the remaining sprinkles.

-- Bake for 10-14 minutes or until lightly golden.
-Allow the cookies to cool for a few minutes and then transfer them to a cooling rack.
+- Bake until the edges are lightly golden (about 9-13 minutes).
+Allow the cookies to cool on the pan for a few minutes and then transfer them to a wire rack.